Dan Terry

-Dan Terry (December 22, 1924 – December 27, 2011) was an American big band leader, arranger, and trumpet and flugelhorn player who appeared at Birdland, the world-famous jazz club, with Dinah Washington, Sarah Vaughan, Chris Connor, Johnny Smith, and other jazz luminaries.
+Dan Terry (December 22, 1924 – December 27, 2011) was an American big band leader, arranger, and trumpet and flugelhorn player who appeared at the Birdland jazz club with Dinah Washington, Sarah Vaughan, Chris Connor, Johnny Smith, and others.

-He also made half a dozen LP recordings, including 20 sides on Columbia Records in 1954 and wrote music for and performed in the films The Hustler and The Manchurian Candidate.
+He also made half a dozen LP recordings, including 20 sides on Columbia Records in 1954, and wrote music for and performed in the films The Hustler and The Manchurian Candidate.

 Biography

 The son of a choirmaster, he was born Daniel Kostraba in Kingston, Pennsylvania.
 After working with George Summerson's territory band in high school, he went to New York City and worked with Muggsy Spanier before entering the United States Marine Corps.
 After leaving the service, he moved to Los Angeles to lead the Hollywood Teenagers Band before returning to New York in 1948 to play with Sonny Dunham for eight months.
 Terry studied music theory at the College of the Pacific on the GI Bill from 1948 to 1949.

 Terry then formed a band and went on the road.
 Engagements included the Totem Pole Ballroom in Boston, the Aragon and Trianon Ballrooms in Chicago, Glen Island Casino, Tahoe Village, Chase Club in St. Louis, Peabody Hotel in Memphis, Roosevelt Hotel in New Orleans, and the Statler Hotel in New York, as well as appearing at proms and concerts.
 He recorded four sides arranged by Marty Paich for Vita Records in 1952, including "Autumn in New York" and "Terry Cloth".

 Terry's band went into Birdland in 1954, playing with Sarah Vaughan and Dinah Washington.
 Also in 1954, he was signed by Columbia with Pete Rugolo and Les Elgart.
 He recorded 20 sides included on Teen Age Dance Session (Columbia) and Teen Age Dance Party (Harmony).
 During the same year, he appeared in the Universal film short Birth of a Band with Connie Haines and Don Gordon.

 Terry and his band performed at Carnegie Hall for the Charlie Parker Memorial Concert with Dinah Washington and other jazz celebrities.
 He toured with the Birdland All Stars at Boston Arena and Carnegie Hall as a featured artist with the Count Basie Band.
 The September 25, 1954, Carnegie Hall performance was recorded for a live album called Birdland All-Stars at Carnegie Hall with Count Basie and Lester Young on Roulette Records.
 In 1958, he and his Band with the Hi-Fi Sound recorded "Coca-Cola Rock" and "Bull Fiddle Walk" on Devere Records with the Freddie Martel Singers.